-Then, at eight, Matthew developed an eye-rolling tic.
-Later, I would later describe his “ocular Ferris Wheel” as the “beginning of the end of the old Matthew.”
+At eight, Matthew developed an eye-rolling tic.
+I would later describe his “ocular Ferris Wheel” as the “beginning of the end of the old Matthew.”
 He’d never be the same.
 Nor would I. Parenting a sick child pushed me to the limits of what I was capable of as a mother, but I survived.
 I grew stronger.

 Better yet, subscribe by entering your email and I'll send you the first chapter!
 (You’ll receive a confirmation email, so please check your junk mail folder if you don’t see it.)

 Feel free to contact me.
 I’d love to hear how you and I “clicked.”